Sleppo04/asciiartcreator/README.md

 # asciiartcreator
-This is a ASCII-art creator written in Java
+This is an ASCII-art creator written in Java